simp/simp-doc/docs/user_guide/PXE_Boot.rst

 SIMP client.
 Follow your own sites procedures for this.

 In this section we describe how to configure the Kickstart and TFTP servers to PXE boot a SIMP client.
-(The DHCP server setup, also required for PXE booting, is discussed in and earlier chapter.)
+(The DNS and DHCP server setup, also required for PXE booting, are discussed in an earlier chapter.)

 ..
 NOTE::